galaxyeagle/galaxyeagle.github.io/pages/literary/death-bulbul.md

 It looks like you were a simple and kind soul:
 For death don’t come easy to the crooked.
-You were hardworking and strong, for you died on the field and where few but the brave dare to glide.
+You were hardworking and strong, for you died on the field, poor Yorick !

 Death makes one look so helpless.
 You might have sketched the mighty skies